JavaScript Required

 A Church pastor wearing every hat might work in practice, it might even be necessary at the beginning, but from a tax-exemption standpoint, it's risky.
 The IRS wants to see that your church isn't just one man's personal business in disguise.

-No matter how trustworthy the pastor is, governance must be shared.
+No matter how trustworthy the pastor is, church governance must be shared.
 That includes financial decisions, property ownership, and employment matters.
-If the board is filled with relatives or inactive yes-men, that’s just as problematic.
+If the board is filled with relatives or inactive yes-men, that's just as problematic.

 The IRS looks closely at churches that resemble "pastor-owned businesses."
 That includes churches where the pastor controls finances, makes all decisions, and has no real oversight.